abbyazari/abbyazari.github.io/_research/saturn.md

 ---
 title: "Planetary Plasma Transport II.
-Outer Planets - Saturn as a Case Study"
+Outer Planets"
-excerpt: "Advancing our understanding of how plasma moves around large planetary systems."
+excerpt: "Advancing our understanding of how plasma moves around large planetary systems with Saturn as a case study."
 collection: portfolio
 ---